 In addition to the core program, the faculty-based initiatives of the Architecture + Civic Engagement Center (ACE), the Arid Lands Institute (ALI), and the Julius Shulman Institute (JSI), expand academic and professional possibilities.
 Extensive optional study abroad programs coupled with local community outreach provide opportunities for students to directly engage people and places.
 Projects address relevant urban, community, societal and environmental concerns.
 Students become passionate and inspired shapers of the built environment.

-Design studios form the core of the architecture curriculum with applied from theoretical, technical, and liberal arts study.
+Design studios form the core of the architecture curriculum with applied theoretical, technical, and liberal arts study.
 Students gain craftsmanship in drawing, model making, material construction, employing computer design software, digitally fabricating, and critical writing.
-Educated to be articulate critical thinkers and highly capable practitioners, our students regularly distinguish themselves in design competitions and scholarship awards, are valued as leaders in the workplace, and go on to elite graduate schools.
+Educated to be articulate critical thinkers and highly capable practitioners, our bachelor of architecture students regularly distinguish themselves in design competitions and scholarship awards, are valued as leaders in the workplace, and go on to elite graduate schools.

 Hailing from varied backgrounds, our student body reflects Southern California itself and creates a rich atmosphere of cultural diversity.
 Our dynamic faculty is made up of practicing professionals and accomplished academics.
 A low student-to-faculty ratio fosters a spirit of collaboration and community, and, together, students and faculty share a belief in the power of architecture to affect positive change.